nd-02110114/gitbook-plugin-workbox/README.md

 So, if you overwrite this setting, please add your original setting in workbox-config.js

 ## License
-This plugin is released under the MIT License, see LICENSE.
+This plugin is released under the MIT License, please see LICENSE.